jundalisay/spblist/content/en/research/mohammad/quran/sura-038a.md

 25. So We forgave him that.
 And for him is nearness to Us, and a good place of return.

-26. “O David, We made you a ruler in the land, so judge between the people with justice, and do not follow desire, lest it diverts you from  Allah’s path.
-Those who stray from Allah’s path will have a painful punishment, for having ignored the Day of Account.”
+26. “O David, We made you a ruler in the land, so judge between the people with justice, and do not follow desire, lest it diverts you from  Enki’s path.
+Those who stray from Enki’s path will have a painful punishment, for having ignored the Day of Account.”

 27. We did not create the heaven and the earth and everything between them in vain.
 That is the assumption of those who disbelieve—so woe to those who disbelieve because of the Fire.